Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 Recipe Variations For Different Diets

 - Gluten-Free: I suggest replacing the all-purpose flour with a gluten-free flour blend or a specific gluten-free flour like almond flour, rice flour, or a gluten-free all-purpose flour mix designed for pasta.
-Follow the same process for making the dough, but be mindful that gluten-free dough may require additional resting time and careful handling to prevent cracking.

-- Vegan Diet: People following a vegan diet can also enjoy this pasta dough by replacing the eggs with a vegan egg substitute (like a mixture of flaxseed meal and water).
+- Vegan Diet: Replace eggs with a vegan egg substitute (like a mixture of flaxseed meal and water).Â

 Storing And Reheating This Recipe